mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 alongside.
 This allows visually–guided manoeuvring at close range although it does pose a hazard in the event of a collision.
-Most boats are capable of operating at a safe maximum depth of about 200 metres, and can survive at somewhat greater depths.
+Most boats are capable of operating at a safe maximum depth of about 200 meters, and can survive at somewhat greater depths.
 Vanejen also has a substantial population of Chirpers.
 Most seem to live on the northern continent, even though it is less hospitable than the other land masses.
 This may be because the Chirpers have